telicent-oss/smart-caches-core/docs/security/index.md

 type a security plugin uses for its implementation.
 Again the `AbstractSecurityPrimitive` class provides a basic implementation of most of the interface.

+### `RequestContext`

+A `RequestContext` holds details of the context of a particular request arriving at an application/service.
+It includes the users verified JWT, their username as returned by the [`IdentityProvider`](#identityprovider), and access to other request context such as HTTP Method, URI, Path and Headers (assuming a HTTP request).

+For requests that arrive over other communication protocols, e.g. gRPC, then applications will still need to populate this structure accordingly but may not necessarily be able to supply values for all the methods.

+**TODO**: Should this structure include the JWT if other authentication protocols might be used, especially for non-HTTP communication protocols e.g. gRPC?

+A `MinimalRequestContext` implementation is provided in the `security-core` module that holds only the verified JWT and username.
+In the `jaxrs-base-server` module there is a `JaxRsRequestContext` that provides a full implementation for JAX-RS applications, this is automatically injected into the request attributes of authenticated requests so application filters and/or resources can access it as needed.

 ### `SecurityPlugin`

 `SecurityPlugin` is the top level entrypoint API by which applications interact with the Security Plugin API.
 Primarily